A muscle cramp is when your muscle goes into a hard, tense, painful state and you can’t relax it.

-Although any muscle can go into spasm, cramps mostly affect the muscle groups in the:
+Although any muscle can go into spasm, muscle cramps mostly affect the muscles in your:

 - front of your thigh (quadriceps)

 The pain usually dies down after a few minutes but sometimes it can last for up to 10 minutes.
 And your muscle can feel tender for up to 24 hours after.
 A muscle cramp can come back a few times before eventually getting better.